harikrishnan-kp/Learn-C/C-build/linker.md

+# linker
-The linker is responsible for finding the actual definitions of all functions declared in the program and connecting them to the placeholders created during compilation.
+The linker is a program responsible for finding the actual definitions of all functions declared in the program and connecting them to the placeholders created during compilation.
 The linker searches for function definitions in:
-    * Standard Library Paths: The standard library paths are pre-configured during the installation of the compiler.
+* **Standard Library Paths**: The standard library paths are pre-configured during the installation of the compiler.
-    * Custom Libraries:If you're using custom functions, you provide the .c or .o file, or specify the library path during linking.
+* **Custom Libraries**: If you're using custom functions, you provide the .c or .o file, or specify the library path during linking.
-    * Default Library Files:The compiler/linker automatically links to libraries like libc for standard functions unless told otherwise.
+* **Default Library Files**:The compiler/linker automatically links to libraries like libc for standard functions unless told otherwise.

 ### How Does a Header File inclusion Provide Access to Library Functions?
 * A header file contains function declarations (prototypes), macro definitions, and other definitions necessary to use a library's functions.